Biography / Artist Statement

 Jim Eppler is an artist in the truest sense – he takes the world around us and recreates it for our participation.
-His life like recreations and his gentle interpretations.
-It is Eppler’s respect and appreciation for nature that allow his art to flow so freely.
+With his life-like recreations and his gentle interpretations, it is Eppler’s respect and appreciation for nature that allow his art to flow so freely.